ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 #### Description

-This metric signal if there is a split brain occuring per node, per resource, and volume.
+This metric signal if there is a split brain occuring per resource and volume.
 Either the value is `1`, or the line is absent altogether.

 This metric is a special metric comparing to others, because in order to make this metric working you will need to set a drbd customer split-brain handler.
 Look at the end